cygnet3/danawallet/README.md

 #### App flavors

-There are 4 app 'flavors' hosted on our F-droid repository:
+There are 3 app 'flavors' hosted on our F-droid repository:

 - 'Dana wallet', this is the default flavor, and is identical to the APK released on GitHub.
-Uses the Regtest network.
+Uses Mainnet (real bitcoin).
 - 'Dana wallet - Development', this flavor has some additional extra advanced options/features.
 May be less stable.
 Uses the Regtest network.
 - 'Dana wallet - Signet', this flavor is for using the Signet network.
-- 'Dana wallet - Mainnet', this flavor is for using Mainnet, using real coins.
-Again, be very careful with this!

 ## Building Dana wallet from source